jayden-woo/Pathfinding-Visualizer/README.md

 ### `npm install`

-Installs the dependencies for the project to run the other scrips locally.
+Installs the dependencies for the project to run the other scripts locally.

 ### `npm start`